GSA/piv-guides/pages/locally-trusted-ocsp.md

 ## Introduction
 In Public Key Infrastructure (PKI), Online Certificate Status Protocol (OCSP) is functionally a replacement for  Certificate Revocation Lists (CRLs).
 An OCSP response, like a CRL, provides the revocation status of a certificate.
 That is, it tells you whether a given certificate has been revoked by its issuer.
 If you rely on certificate status provided by external, Internet hosted sources for critical functionality within your local network, it may make sense to ensure availability by creating a locally hosted (and locally trusted) copy of critical revocation status information using a locally trusted OCSP Responder.
 Hosting this service locally can ensure clients will operate normally in the event of Internet disruptions, outages, or problems related to the remote hosting of CRLs/OCSP.

+It is worth noting that with proper configuration a transparent caching proxy can be a highly effective mechanism for providing CRLs during Internet, CRL or OCSP service interruptions.
+Many organizations leverage these transparent caching systems as they greatly reduce Internet connection bandwidth consumption.
+If used, such systems should be configured to check the end point for a modified .p7c and .crl files frequently so that the cache retains the most up to date information in order to provide the best possible tolerance for Internet service interruptions.
+This approach can be further enhanced by configuring a script on any host behind the transparent cache to regularly download relevant CRLs.
+This will keep the cache fresh even when users on the network are not currently downloading the CRLs, for example, during non-working hours.
+This approach may provide sufficient resiliency without implementing locally trusted OCSP.

-Another important observation is that once configured, mobile clients such as laptops, tablets, and phones can leverage the locally trusted service even when remote, i.e. over the Internet, if the OCSP Responder is exposed to the Internet.
+If locally trusted OCSP is deployed, mobile clients such as laptops, tablets, and phones can potentially leverage the locally trusted service when remote, i.e. over the Internet, if the OCSP Responder is exposed to the Internet.
 Given that clients should be able to fail over to the next revocation status source as necessary, this additional revocation source can add additional resiliency for your users both on and off the local network.
-If you wish to leverage this or possibly in the future, it is recommended that you choose a server name that can be associated with an Internet address.
+If you wish to leverage this now or possibly in the future, it is recommended that you choose a server name that can be associated with an Internet address.

 ## Security Risks
 By operating a locally trusted OCSP Responder, you are assuming all risks introduced by not depending directly on the authoritative revocation status sources.
 Certification Authorities (CAs) follow stringent requirements involving the multi-person control, extensive physical security, and hardware cryptographic modules.
 These policies and procedures are detailed in each CA's Certificate Policy (CP) and Certification Practices Statement (CPS).
 If you do not implement equivalent security controls, then your local OCSP Responder becomes the weak link in the chain; the overall assurance level should effectively be reduced to that of your local configuration.
 For example, if you are validating PIV authentication certificates (hardware), but you are using software cryptographic keys on your local OCSP Responder, then the assurance level of the validated certificates may be viewed as software assurance rather than hardware.
 This may be perfectly acceptable for some use cases while for others it is not.
 This is a local risk decision that should receive careful consideration and shape your deployment design.